 We've seen how the execution of our functions can be controlled by conditional statements.
-These conditional statements allow our functions to potentially do different things each time they are called.
+These conditional statements allow our functions to do different things each time they are called.

 There is another way we can make our functions more flexible.
 We can pass some additional data to the function whenever we call it.
 These pieces of data are called the arguments of a function call.

-Previously, we had a function like this:
+Previously, we had a program like this:

 Health -= 50;